CloudCannon/cossidae-hugo-template/content/_index.md

 ## Showcase

-CloudCannon uses Alto as the template for our open-source tools.
+CloudCannon uses Alto as the documentation site template for our own open-source tools.
 Take a look at these sample sites to see what's possible with static documentation on Alto:&nbsp;

 * <a target="_blank" rel="noopener" href="https://pagefind.app/">Pagefind</a>
 * <a target="_blank" rel="noopener" href="https://rosey.app/">Rosey</a>